-A Benchmark for Childhood / Adolescent Anxiety Disorders
+A Benchmark for Anxiety Disorders in Children

 It is normal for children – just like adults – to experience feelings of anxiety.
 It becomes a problem if the anxiety reaches a point that it interferes with a child’s ability to attend school, spend time with friends, sleep through the night or spend time away from his or her parents.